harshaljadhav-git/streamflix/replit.md

 Changelog:
 - June 21, 2025.
 Initial setup
 - June 21, 2025.
 Removed promotional hero banner and feature badges for cleaner UI
+- June 21, 2025.
+Created dedicated pages for new releases, videos, categories, channels, and featured content
+- June 21, 2025.
+Implemented pagination system with 6 videos per page on homepage and 18 on videos page
+- June 21, 2025.
+Updated navigation to use dedicated page routes instead of query parameters
 ```

 ## User Preferences